Illumina/gvcfgenotyper/docs/agg_comparison.md

+This set of results corresponds to the first release of gvcfmerge (0.0.0).

 We want the output from initial versions of this tool to be on parity with agg.
 This just a basic sanity check.
 We expect the output to (rapidly) evolve such that it becomes inconsistent with agg's crude representations.
 At that point, we need to start evaluate verses GATK/Sention joint-called output.